llxzy/rosalind/README.md

 # rosalind
-Solutions to problems from rosalind.info
+Solutions to problems from rosalind.info in various languages

+Filenames correspond to IDs on [rosalind.info](rosalind.info/problems/list-view)